 His latest venture sees him join forces with an assortment of his fellow Les Mis alumni as part of the new all-male supergroup, Boys of the Barricade.
 Made up of twenty former Les Mis stars, they perform as a 4/5 piece vocal group and have just released tickets for their launch gig in London’s Charing Cross Theatre on 26th July 2015.
 Dalton performed with other members Simon Schofield, Gavin James and John Addison for the group’s TV début on The Paul O’Grady Show on 15th May 2015

 Shaun Dalton is a very talented individual with a striking voice, who is a powerful presence on any stage.
-I don’t think the admiring audience member I previously quoted is alone in desiring to see him featured more prominently in the future – Dalton certainly has what it takes to be a leading West End man.
+He has many fans who desire to see him back on the West End stage, in a permanent principal role this time, and that wish will hopefully be granted in the near future as this superb star-of-tomorrow certainly has what it takes to be a leading West End man.

 Saturday 13th June 2015